Infection prevention – Standard procedures for protection from infection

 - Sterilization or high-level disinfection (HLD): The purpose of sterilization is to eliminate all microorganisms (viruses, bacteria, fungi, and parasites) and bacterial endospores from the instruments and other items.

-- Sterilization of the instruments can be done by using high-pressure saturated steam (autoclaving), by using dry heat, or by soaking the instruments in chemicals such as 2Ė4% glutaraldehyde or 8% formaldehyde.
+- Sterilization of the instruments can be done by using high-pressure saturated steam (autoclaving), by using dry heat, or by soaking the instruments in chemicals such as 2–4% glutaraldehyde or 8% formaldehyde.

 - The high-level disinfection (HLD) process is an acceptable alternative to sterilization in a screening clinic.
 It eliminates all microorganisms but does not reliably eliminate bacterial endospores.
 HLD can be done by boiling the instruments in water for 20 minutes or by soaking the instruments in 0.1% chlorine solution or in 2% glutaraldehyde solution for 20 minutes.

-Cleaning and disinfection of a probe of thermal ablator after use
+Cleaning and disinfection of a probe of a thermal ablator after use:

 - Place the silicon cap firmly over the connector end (when applicable).

-- Clean any debris off the probe with mild detergent and water using a soft cloth or soft brush, then rinse in clean water.
+- Clean any debris off the probe with mild detergent and water using a soft cloth or a soft brush, and then rinse in clean water.

 - Wipe the probe clean with a cloth dampened with a small amount of alcohol.

-- Place the probe upright (heating tip down) in a cup (approximately 5- 6Ē deep) of 2% glutaraldehyde for 20 minutes at room temperature.
-Alternatively, 0.5% Chlorine solution may be used (do not immerse in chlorine solution for more than 20 minutes as it is corrosive).
+- Place the probe upright (heating tip down) in a cup (about 15–20 cm deep) of 2% glutaraldehyde solution for 20 minutes at room temperature.
+Alternatively, 0.5% chlorine solution may be used (do not immerse in chlorine solution for more than 20 minutes, because it is corrosive).

 - Make sure that the connector end is not immersed in solution.

-- Rinse the probe end (not the connector end with the silicone cap) with clean, non-contaminated water (boiled and then cooled), thoroughly dry the probe in air .
+- Rinse the probe end (not the connector end with the silicone cap) with clean, non-contaminated water (boiled and then cooled), and thoroughly dry the probe in air.

-- Wrap in clean material to keep it from being contaminated before next use.
+- Wrap the probe end in clean material to prevent it from being contaminated before the next use.

-- The handle/body of the ablator should be wiped clean with a cloth dampened with a small amount of alcohol.
-Make sure that no liquid seeps inside the panel with display and buttons.
+- Wipe the handle/body of the ablator clean with a cloth dampened with a small amount of alcohol.
+Make sure that no liquid seeps inside the panel with the display and buttons.

 - The probes can be autoclaved at the end of the day.